gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 must scan the entire loop in order to understand the scope of the loop.
 In addition, `do-while` loops are not needed.
 Any `do-while` loop can easily be rewritten into a `while` loop or a `for` loop.
-Reducing the number of constructs used enhance readability.
+Reducing the number of constructs used enhances readability.

 ## Other typographical issues

 ### Avoid macros

-Most macros can be replaced by constants, enumerations or inline functions.
+Most macros can be replaced by constants, enumerations, or inline functions.
 As macros are not part of the C++ language, they do not provide type safety and debugger support.